sansfontieres/wttj_backend_assessment/README.md

   reliable, I used an external library.
 We know how to parse files in `data/` but what if we use this app to import unknown CSV files from a client?
 The NimbleCSV library can handle that with little efforts.
 - Data structures.
-That was a lot to learn in a few days alongside Elixir quirks.
+That was a lot to learn in a few days (I barely wrote any Elixir before).
+For example, how data structures are (not) related to logic:
+  Elixir/functional programming quirks went in the way at first but it was enventually trivial to overcome, considering how the assignement was a very specific task.

 ## Why Elixir?